 Whether you’re sending a Happy New Year email to clients, customers, colleagues or friends, there’s plenty of inspiration here to make your message beautiful and bright.
 Scroll on to get inspired and then head over to our template catalog to browse over 30 free new year email templates and quickly design the perfect message for your New Year campaign.

 #1.
 New Year emails with a personal tone

-‘Tis the time of year to reflect on months past and express thanks to all who supported, followed along, and invested in you.
+It’s the perfect time of year to reflect on months past and express your thanks to everyone who supported, followed along and invested in you.
 To show gratitude, many Happy New Year emails have a personal touch, whether it’s a note from a CEO or photos of staff.